You'll need to update or change your voter registration if you:

 How to Change Your Voter Registration Information

-Make changes by mail.
+Make Changes by Mail

-Make changes by phone.
-Contact your state or local election office.
+Check with your state or local election office.
 Some states will accept changes over the phone.

 How to Change Your Political Party Affiliation